-Is learning a new language difficult and boring for you?
+Is learning a new language difficult and tedious for you?

 Luckily, there are ways to make it easier and more enjoyable.
 One such possibility is to study through movies, TV series, and video clips.